ggaurav10/hvpa-controller-backup/Proposal.md

 #### Pros:
 * Works even if HPA and VPA act on different metrices
+* Some applications (e.g. those with caches) will benefit from vertical scaling as compared to horizontal scaling and the net resource consumption with this approach maybe be lower overall (with the same level of performance).

 #### Cons:
 * May have more frequent rolling updates.
 Can it be mitigated by setting user provided thresholds for vertical autoscaling?
 * Does it make sense to give preference to VPA instead of HPA, when vertical scaling may result in rolling updates?